Cysharp/MessagePipe/README.md

 Also, the `Func<TMessage, bool>` overload can filter messages by predicate (internally implemented with PredicateFilter, where Order is int.MinValue and is always checked first).

 `AsObservable` can convert message pipeline to `IObservable<T>`, it can handle by Reactive Extensions(in Unity, you can use `UniRx`). `AsObervable` exists in sync subscriber(keyless, keyed, buffered).

+`AsAsyncEnumerable` can convert message pipeline to `IAsyncEnumerable<T>`, it can handle by async LINQ and async foreach. `AsAsyncEnumerable` exists in async subscriber(keyless, keyed, buffered).

 `FirstAsync` gets the first value of message.
 It is similar as `AsObservable().FirstAsync()`, `AsObservable().Where().FirstAsync()`.
 If uses `CancellationTokenSource(TimeSpan)` then similar as `AsObservable().Timeout().FirstAsync()`.
 Argument of `CancellationToken` is required to avoid task leak.